amispam/Balance_sheet_webApp/README.md

 A user can provide more than one entry for both second and third input, while doing so one must make sure that for each description entry(second input) their has to be a corresponding amount entry(third input).
 That is number of entries in 2nd input must be equal to number of entries in third input.

+<h1>Syntax for multiple entries</h1>

-Syntax for multiple entries: In order to process more than one entry, each entry in 2nd input must be separated with a '-' sign(dash or minus sign) and same process must be followed for third input.
+In order to process more than one entry, each entry in 2nd input must be separated with a '-' sign(dash or minus sign) and same process must be followed for third input.
 For example if a user wants to enter $100 for books, $20 for coffee, $300 for cinema, the 2nd input for description should be: books-coffee-cinema and third input for amount should be 100-20-300.